daniel-fahey/Dockerfile_HMRCBasicPAYETools/README.md

 The Basic PAYE Tools are pretty basic, make sure this is what you want before using it.
 There are plenty of other software packages you can use (free and paid).
 There is a link from the tools' homepage (above) to other options.

-## Using X11 in a docker container

-The tools use a Qt interface over X11.
-To use this in a docker container you must have an X server running on your host machine.

-The container has `DISPLAY` set to `host.docker.internal:0` which should make the connection appear as though it is coming from `localhost`.

-### Mac OS X

-Install XQuartz.
-Start it, go to Preferences->Security and make sure "Allow connections from network clients" is checked.

-By default all network clients are blocked, so you need to whitelist the ones you want.
-Open a terminal and type `xhost +localhost` to allow connections from docker containers.
-You will have to do this every time you start XQuartz.

-### Linux

-It's generally easier to just share the X11 socket directly into the container.
-When you start the container add `-e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix`.

-I've not tested this but I've been told that on Ubuntu 20.04 the application will launch but the window is empty.
-To fix this try setting the environment variable `QT_GRAPHICSSYSTEM=native`.

-### Windows

-You need an X server, e.g. [Xming](http://www.straightrunning.com/XmingNotes/).
-I haven't connected up to a docker container in a very long time, but I think it should be straight forward.
-Instructions to come when I've tested it.

 ## Persisting your data